NOAA/National Weather Service's Warning Decision Training BranchUnited States Department of Commerce

 Course Description

 The Warning Operations Course (WOC) Winter Track is a course that consists of training on topics that are relevant to warning decision-making during winter weather events.
-There are 6 different instructional components in the Winter Track covering topics including conceptual models, forecasting hazards, and the forecast/warning process.
+There are 9 instructional components in the Winter Track, including the orientation, 6 distance learning topics, the WES case, and the Forecast Challenge.

 The WOC Winter Track is designed to allow every NWS Meteorologist with winter weather responsibilities to participate with the assistance of an on-site facilitator (SOO or locally appointed training officer).
 Each instructional component for NWS employees are tracked by the WOC on-site facilitator using the NWS Learning Center.